 Sitting AF1 this April?
-Here’s our view on the last CII AF1 sitting
+Here’s our view on the October 2014 CII AF1 exam

 The exam paper for the October 2014 sitting of the CII AF1 exam has been released.
 In the following article we take a look at what was covered and we give you pointers on how you can approach your studies for the next exam sitting.